 Written by Caitlin Hawks, General Counsel – Litigation.
 Originally published in 2022’s second edition of PETA Global, a quarterly magazine sent to PETA members.
 Become a member today to get the print edition, or start reading online now for free!

 When we win, we get to see the impact of our achievements.
-Your donations help PETA’s attorneys take on well-funded opponents in the courtroom and deliver landmark victories for animals everywhere.
+Your donations help the PETA Foundation’s attorneys take on well-funded opponents in the courtroom and deliver landmark victories for animals everywhere.